-General Duties
+General duties

-Primarily the Project Officer will work with existing staff within the Humberhead Levels to help manage specialist contractors assessing peat conditions, to support and enable Lincolnshire Wildlife Trust's North West Lincolnshire Warden in delivering onsite activities and to engage landowners and managers in the area in a positive conversation about peatland management.
-The post-holder will work with their counterparts in partner organisations to ensure full audit trail is in place for the monitoring, reporting and evaluation of externally funded activities and attend project management meetings and provide secretariat services where appropriate.
+Primarily the Project Officer will work with existing staff within Lincolnshire Wildlife Trust, Natural England and North Lincolnshire Council, while liaising with the wider Humberhead Levels Partnership.
+The Project Officer will help manage specialist contractors onsite alongside the Trust's North West Lincolnshire Warden, undertake ongoing monitoring and engage landowners and managers in the area in a positive conversation about peatland management.
+The post-holder will ensure full audit trail is in place for the monitoring, reporting and evaluation of externally funded activities and attend project management meetings and provide secretariat services where appropriate.

-The full range of responsibilities is set out in the job description (document J322-016).
+The full range of responsibilities is set out in the job description (J325-423).

-Qualifications and Experience
+Qualifications and experience

 The Project Officer will need to show good knowledge and understanding of nature's recovery particularly with a preference for peatlands, together with benefitting from experience of partnership working, project management and successful advocacy.
 The ideal candidate will be able to manage and meet multiple and competing deadlines prioritising them as necessary, understand the importance of influencing others and be able to communicate in a clear and concise manner to varying audiences, especially land managers and farmers.
-Full details can be found in the person specification (document J322-017).
+Full details can be found in the person specification (J325-425).

-Conditions of Employment
+Conditions of employment